 3. David’s First Reactions—Anger and Fear 8-9a

 Was David embarrassed that the procession had to stop?
 Did he take this personally?
 Was he wrong to react emotionally instead introspectively?
 He might have humbled himself under God’s hand, confessed his error, acknowledged God’s righteousness, and then have gone on with the good work he was doing.
 But, no, he was displeased.
-It is not said because Uzzah had affronted God, but because God had made a breach upon Uzzah “Then David was angry because the Lord’s wrath had broken out against Uzzah, and to this day that place is called Perez Uzzah” (8).
+It is not said because Uzzah had affronted God, but because God had made a breach upon Uzzah “Then David was angry because the Lord’s wrath had broken out against Uzzah, and to this day that place is called Perez Uzzah” (v 8).
 The word for anger in verse 8 is the same word as for displeasure in verse 7.
-Did David, a human, have the right to be displeased with God who was God, as though God might not display the honor of his ark, and frown upon one that touched it rudely, without asking David permission.
-Shall mortal man pretend to be more just than God, criticize his proceedings, or charge him with wrong-doing?
+Did David, a human, have the right to be displeased with God who was God, as though God might not display the honor of his ark, and frown upon one that touched it rudely, without asking David's permission.
+Shall mortal man pretend to be more just than God, criticize His proceedings, or charge Him with wrong-doing?

 David did not now act like himself, like a man after God’s own heart.
 It is not for us to be displeased at anything God does, however unpleasing it is to us.
 The death of Uzzah was, for sure, a sad event, but instead of being angry, it would have been better if David had started sooner to find out what he did wrong.
 By being angry he seems to be trying to find the cause or implying the cause was somewhere else or someone else other than himself.
 We might learn here that when or if we are under God’s anger we must remain under our own too—control our emotions, and try to find out what we did wrong—since we know that God is just and if He is just and we are judged there must be a reason that He judged us.